simlexx-k/alx-low_level_programming/0x00-hello_world/README.md

-# Hello world in C programming
+# Hello world in C Programming
+# Working on C assesments